 Download a printable version of Family Tracing (1.35 MB PDF)

-On this page you will find links to organisations that provide family tracing services and tips on how you can try to do some searching yourself for a missing family member or friend.
+On this page you will find links to organisations that provide family tracing services and tips on how you can search for a missing family member or friend.

-The Find & Connect Support Service provides Forgotten Australians, Former Child Migrants and their family members with assistance to search for family and in some circumstances, family reunions.
+The Find & Connect Support Services were created to support Forgotten Australians, Former Child Migrants and others who spent time in out of home care between 1920 and 1990.
+They provide this group and immediate family members with assistance to search for family and, in some circumstances, family reunions.
 You can call the service in your state or territory on 1800 16 11 09 or email them via the web resource by clicking on the Send message to Find & Connect support service button.

 Link-Up services help Aboriginal and Torres Strait Islander people separated from their families under the past laws, practices and policies of Australian governments to undertake family tracing and family reunions with counselling support.